Skip to content

 2. Port Congestion: Lagos Choked the Chain

-Everything Shoprite didn’t source locally came through the Apapa port in Lagos.
-And the port was a mess.
+Everything Shoprite couldn’t source locally came through the Apapa port in Lagos, but the port was an operational mess.
 Trucks spent up to three weeks trying to pick up a container.
 Berths were jammed, customs delayed shipments, and Shoprite couldn’t plan when stock would arrive.

-This meant that stockouts became common among it’s stores.
-Shelves went empty and vendors could not rely on Shoprite Holdings’ business, especially when you combine the difficulty at the ports with the challenges of making foreign exchange payments to these vendors.
+This meant that stockouts became a common trend among its stores.
+Shelves went empty, and vendors could not rely on Shoprite Holdings’ business, especially when you combine the difficulty at the ports with the challenges of making foreign exchange payments to these vendors.

-Delays at Lagos ports stretched weeks, choking supply lines.
-Shoprite often struggled to restock shelves on time, losing sales to inconsistent delivery cycles.
+Delays at Lagos ports were stretching into weeks, which choked supply lines.
+Shoprite often struggled to restock shelves on time, resulting in lost sales due to inconsistent delivery cycles.

 3. Nigerian Retail Infrastructure Challenges

 Once goods made it out of the ports, poor infrastructure, bad roads, and insecurity broke the rest of the journey.
-Deliveries to Kano, Ibadan, and Abuja were slow, expensive, and high risk.
-Trucks often broke down, and drivers faced extortion at checkpoints.
+Deliveries to Kano, Ibadan, and Abuja were slow, expensive, and high-risk.
+Poor infrastructure meant that trucks often broke down, and drivers faced extortion at checkpoints.

-It was bad that some goods spoiled in transit.
 At the stores, power was unreliable.
-Shoprite ran all its locations on diesel generators, with costs climbing fast.
+Shoprite operated all its locations on diesel generators, with diesel costs also rising rapidly.
 Rent was pegged to USD, so when the naira fell, the costs doubled overnight.

-In short: Shoprite was building a modern retail empire on top of broken roads and wires.
+In short, Shoprite found itself building a modern retail empire on top of broken roads and wires.

 4. Policy Barriers and Product Bans

 Nigeria’s trade policy was a minefield.
-Import bans came without notice.
-Duties changed without consultation.
+Import bans came without notice, and duties changed without consultation.
 Many items that were core to Shoprite’s assortment in other countries, such as cheese, poultry, and flour-based products, were blocked or taxed out of reach.

-Shoprite could only carry “half our range,” said Engelbrecht.
-It tried to substitute with local goods.
-Sometimes that worked.
-Often, it didn’t.
+Shoprite could only carry “half our range,” said Pieter Engelbrecht, Shoprite’s CEO.
+Although it tried to substitute with local goods, the strategy was hit or miss.
+Sometimes it worked, but other times it didn’t.
 Customers who came for variety left with half-full carts.

 5. Labor and Social Unrest

-Shoprite faced staff protests in 2021.
-Workers feared layoffs as rumors of a sale spread and stores shut down across the country.
+Shoprite faced staff protests in 2021 as rumors of a sale spread and stores shut down across the country.
 But that wasn’t the first blow.
 In 2019, during anti-South African riots in Nigeria, mobs attacked Shoprite stores in Lagos and Abuja.

 This wasn’t about groceries.
 It was geopolitics, and Shoprite paid the price.
 Protests, riots, and poor communication with staff broke morale.
 When workers stop believing in the future, they stop performing in the present.